fe-moldark/femoldark_website/game_console.markdown

 <br><br>

 ## Circuit Diagram
-This is what the final wiring for the game console looks like:<br>
+This is what the final circuit diagram for the game console looks like:<br>
 <center>
   <img src="/assets/updated_circuitv2.png" alt="" width=1050><br>
 </center>